gage1145/The-Oaken-Throne/Religion/Nangifer.md

-The god of monsters.
+The [[Damaria]]n god of monsters.
 Was born by erupting out of his father and feasting on his guts.